JackPendarvesRead/RoR2FluffyMods/InfusionStackFix/README.md

 -5.0.0
 - Removed dependency to DeployableOwnerInformation
-- Reworked code, should be more reliable
+- Reworked code, should be more reliable and more performant
 - Works on Artifacts release of RoR2 game
-- Removed TurretReceivesBonusFromEngineer functionality (until can find a new way to link deployables)

 -4.0.0
 - Official Bepinex5 release